- Plaintext email only

 These are a few things these sessions are useful for:

-Some areas I draw on are mindfulness, neuroscience, and a knowledge of the culture/society we are embedded in.
+Areas I draw on are mindfulness, neuroscience, and a knowledge of the culture/society we are embedded in.

 Send me an email to book a free 20 minute information session.
 I'd love to hear from you.
 (I also lead workshops on creativity and building the mind-body connection.)